-Her mother, overwhelmed and feeling humiliated for birthing a disabled person, left the marital home with her daughter to live with her older sister in Didieni, a community in World Vision's Baoule area program.
-There they lived for seven years.
+Her mother, overwhelmed and feeling humiliated for birthing a disabled person, left the marital home with her daughter to live with her older sister in Didieni, a community in World Vision's Baoule area programme where they stayed for seven years.
 Towards the end of the 7th year, Farima went back to join her husband in Kolokani, leaving Maimouna with her sister.

 Maimouna went to school for the first time in 2017-2018; she was already nine years old.
 She moves around in a special rickshaw she paddles with her arms.